 Dulux has nailed again!
-Seriously, these people present the most amazing color trends combined with a superb styling.
-Always.
-Revealing their take on color for the upcoming year is really a highlight!
+Seriously, these people present the most amazing color trends combined with a superb styling always.
+Revealing their take on color for the upcoming year is a highlight!

 Today we see 4 Color Trends 2016 developed by New Zealand based paint company Dulux, and what intrigues me most is what similarity we will find between the different tastemakers and trend experts on upcoming paint trends.

 Bio Fragility is inspired by natural and living matter – flesh tones, lichen, moss and stone influence the subtle hues of the palette which are derived from chalky brittle elements rather than soft textures.